 Where does your chosen audience ‘hang out’?
 You may get great traction from your LinkedIn posts in the UK but German speakers across the DACH region are more likely to use the Xing platform.

 Although censorship of social media platforms in countries such as China and Iran is well documented, what of countries that might impose temporary bans?
-Sri Lanka has on more than one occasion over the last year imposed a blackout on Facebook and associated platforms such as WhatsApp and Instagram, citing the spread of misinformation and religious hatred as reasons for this decision.
+Sri Lanka has on more than one occasion in recent times imposed a blackout on Facebook and associated platforms such as WhatsApp and Instagram, citing the spread of misinformation and religious hatred as reasons for this decision.

 If you offer your customers the option to purchase goods online, what payment methods will be the most trusted?
 Again using Germany as an example, consumers are far more reticent than in the UK when it comes to using their credit cards for payment.

 Whilst online payment services like PayPal are quick and secure, the financial cost of conversion fees should be factored into your overall product cost.